cosmobiosis/HTAP-python/readme.md

 These five abstraction layers are: Query->Table(manage logic and index)->Cache(Manage in-memory Pages)->Disk Helper(Manage interaction with durable in-disk files)

 The project also supports concurrent transactions.
-For running any concurrent transaction programs, please install readerwriterlock python package as the system enviroment requirement.
+For running any concurrent transaction programs, please use the following pip command to install readerwriterlock python package as the system enviroment requirement.

 python3 -m pip install -U readerwriterlock

-The package website is:
+The readerwriterlock package website is: https://pypi.org/project/readerwriterlock/
-https://pypi.org/project/readerwriterlock/